 Instead, become a coach.
 With a coaching mindset, it becomes possible to help employees grow and develop in many ways, including allowing them to answer questions and challenges on their own or with minimal input.
-Of course, becoming a coach requires knowing yourself better to listen deeply to others, know which questions to ask, and develop the right mindset.
+Of course, becoming a coach requires knowing yourself better to listen deeply to others, knowing which questions to ask, and developing the right mindset.

 Know What Bothers You

 As a manager, chances are good that you’ll be coaching employees based on behaviors that bother you, at least at some points.
 It’s important to know what bothers you and then drill down into why that is.
 Often, you may find that there is nothing wrong with the behavior of the employee – it simply goes against what you like or dislike.

 You may also find that the things you dislike about others are the same things you dislike about yourself.
 We all have aspects of our personality or behaviors that we’re not proud of.
 We strive to bury those and keep them out of sight.
 However, when an employee does something that reminds you of that trait or behavior, it raises all kinds of negative emotions.